 If budget and apartment space allow, inversion tables can help you accomplish exactly this.
 Otherwise, keep an eye out for somewhere to hang upside down without fancy equipment.
 Hang for a few minutes, several times per week.

-Social connection, plays an important role in overall wellness.
-Thriving in social groups, humans have hunted, traveled, and survived together as far back as we can trace.
-Studies show that social wellbeing is a bigger factor in health than smoking, blood pressure, or obesity.
+Social connection, is one of the most neglected core components of overall wellness.
+Humans thrive in social gatherings.
+We’ve hunted, traveled, and survived together as far back as we can trace.
+Studies show that social well-being is a bigger factor in health than smoking, blood pressure, or obesity.

-This is no justification to pickup a smoking habit, but rather reason to foster relationships and spend quality time with friends and family.
+This isn’t justification to pickup a smoking habit, but rather added reason to foster relationships and spend quality time with friends and family.

 19. The most powerful happiness hack